carloscfgos1980/ZTM-Complete_Node_Course/06.Nasa project/nasa-project/README.md

    });
    }

+- reject is called in case there is an error:
+  .on('err', (err)=>{
+  console.log(err);
+  reject(err);
+  }

-N: Me di tremenda trabaa en esta parte because I missed the part that the instructor call the argument (resolve) inside the new Promised function (planets.model.js)
+- Me di tremenda trabaa en esta parte because I missed the part that the instructor call the argument (resolve) inside the new Promised function (planets.model.js)

 - Is important to check the path coz is not the same from the previos project path.join(\_\_dirname, '..', '..', 'data',

-2. export <loadPlanets> function
+2. planets.model.js: Create a function to rename habitable plantes function getAllPlanets(){
+   return habitablePlanets
+   }

+3. planets.model.js.
+Export both functions
+   module.exports = {
+   loadPlanetsData,
+   getAllPlanets,
+   }

-3. server.js. require the <loadPlanets> function and implemente it just before listening
+4. server.js. require the <loadPlanets> function and implemente it just before listening

 const {loadPlanetsData} = require('./models/planets.model');